PacificCommunity/ofp-sam-swo-2025-grid/notes.md

 Movement    | base, low, high                        | `MoveParm`                                  | `MG_parms`
 CPUE series | NZ, observer                           |                                             |
 Fballpark   | 0.2@2001                               |                                             |

+I'm putting this here.
+I have tried to make it comprehensive, describing each of the changes for each of the 6 uncertainty axes.
+The number of options has changed slightly from our earlier discussion, Arni (sorry some things developed slightly, out of necessity!).
+This gives a basic grid model "main branch" of 360 models - for which we have separate "CPUE branches", based on a different base model for each CPUE branch, either 2 (NZ out PICT 4 flag CPUE in) or 3 (aspirationally - NZ out, EU in, without the last two years) of these CPUE branches, giving 720 or 1080 models respectively.

+You may already know some of these changes documented and coded, Kyuhan, but I think it doesn't hurt to repeat them, as a check - and some I have never told you before, or modified slightly.
+I hope this makes sense!

+I would run the main branch first as a test 360 models.
+Firing off the other branch (or two), ought to be routine - but this has slightly smaller batches of files to send to condor??
+Less risk splitting it?
+Perhaps??
+More logical?
+Perhaps??

+Steepness (3)
+Recruitment Proportion (2)
+Movement (3)
+Data Weighting (5)
+Growth (2)
+Mortality (2)